Symbolic Manipulation in QFT: A Pedestrian's Guide to FORM via Julia

 loops bow down to the will of FORM.

-In Quantum Field Theory (QFT), computing scattering amplitudes often involves evaluating traces of dozens of Dirac gamma matrices, contracting hundreds of Lorentz indices, and wrangling millions of algebraic terms.
-General-purpose computer algebra systems (CAS) like Mathematica or SymPy often choke on memory or speed when dealing with these "real computations."
+If you've ever tried computing scattering amplitudes in Quantum Field Theory (QFT), you know the pain.
+You're usually stuck evaluating traces of dozens of Dirac gamma matrices, contracting hundreds of Lorentz indices, and wrangling millions of algebraic terms.
+Most people naturally reach for general-purpose tools like Mathematica or SymPy, but these systems inevitably choke on memory or grind to a halt when faced with real-world loop computations.

 What is FORM and Why is it Different?

-📝 Note When you compute the square of a Feynman diagram with many loops, you can easily generate millions of terms.
-General-purpose systems (which try to hold the entire expression and its structure in memory simultaneously) will often crash.
-FORM avoids this by sequentially processing expressions term by term.
+📝 Note When you square a Feynman diagram with multiple loops, you can easily spawn millions of terms.
+General-purpose CAS tools try to keep the entire expression tree in memory, which crashes your machine.
+FORM avoids this by processing expressions sequentially, term by term.

-• Memory Efficiency: Only the active term needs to be in memory, allowing computations with billions of terms.
+• Unmatched Memory Efficiency: Only the active term lives in memory, meaning you can chew through expressions with billions of terms.

-• Speed: Operations are aggressively optimized for tensor contractions, Dirac algebra, and pattern-matching substitutions.
+• Raw Speed: The core operations are deeply optimized for tensor contractions, Dirac algebra, and pattern-matching.

-• No Built-in Factorization: Because factorization requires seeing the whole expression at once, FORM does not do it automatically.
-You guide it using specific bracket commands or substitutions.
+• No Auto-Factorization: Factorization requires seeing the whole expression at once, so FORM just doesn't do it.
+Instead, you guide the grouping using specific bracket commands.

-In this post, we will look at how to leverage FORM's QFT capabilities directly from the Julia programming language using Franklin.jl.
+In this post, I'll show you how to tap into FORM's QFT capabilities without leaving the comfort of the Julia programming language.

 Installing and Running FORM

-FORM is open-source and hosted on GitHub (github.com/vermaseren/form).
-You can compile it from source on most Unix-like systems (Linux, macOS) using standard GNU build tools:
+If you want to run FORM natively, it's open-source and hosted on GitHub (github.com/vermaseren/form).
+You can compile it from source on Linux or macOS using the usual GNU build tools:

 git clone https://github.com/vermaseren/form.git